Off-Grid Solar System Calculator

 3. Charge controller amps: Panel Wattage ÷ Battery Voltage × 1.25 safety margin, rounded up to a standard size.

-4. Inverter VA: Peak instantaneous load × surge factor.
+4. Inverter VA: Peak instantaneous load × surge factor, rounded up to a standard size.

 Step 1: Daily Watt-Hours — The Input That Matters Most